thindil/tashy2/CONTRIBUTING.md

 If you want to talk/propose changes in any existing the library feature, feel free to contact me via issues tracker or mail (addresses of both you can find at top of this file).
-General rule about propositions is same as for bugs reports - please, try write that much informations as possible.
+General rule about propositions is same as for bugs reports - please, try to write that much information as possible.
 This help us all better understand purpose of your changes.

 ## Code propositions

-### General informations
+### General information

 If you want to start help in the library development, please consider starts from something easy like fixing bugs.
 Before you been want to add new feature to the library, please contact with me by issues tracker or mail, addresses of both are at top of this file.
-Same as with features proposition - your code may "collide" with my work and it this moment you may just lost time by working on it.
+Same as with features proposition - your code may "collide" with my work and it this moment you may just lose time by working on it.
 So it is better that we first discuss your proposition.
 In any other case, fell free to fix my code.